orangejuice/blog/data/activity/movie-蜜桃成熟时-1993/record.en.md

 date: 2022-11-05 17:23:33+08:00
 douban:
   rating: 7.4
-  subtitle: 1993 / Hong Kong, China / Romance Erotica / Directed by Chin Man Kei,
+  subtitle: 1993 / Hong Kong, China / Romance Erotica / Directed by Cheung Siu-lam
-    Starring Amy Yip and Pan Zhenwei
+    / Starring Amy Yip, Loletta Lee
 ---

-A self-indulging young lady from a wealthy family living a carefree life, combined with the offbeat and awkard plot development.
-I have watched some classic clips countless times and finally watched the full movie today.
-It is vibrant and colorful, and the leading actress demonstrated decent acting skills in this film.
+A rich, pampered, and free-spirited girl who chases self-indulgence, coupled with nonsensical and awkward plot development.
+Some classic scenes have been watched countless times, and today I finally watched the original film.
+It’s vivid and the female lead delivers some good acting in this role.